 These are part of a larger Barbican range that includes tea towels, plates, artwork and more.
 The designs are consistent throughout, with a choice of the Barbican Towers, Frobisher Crescent and the Barbican Centre, all very eye-catching, especially if you have a thing for this brutalist icon.
 Each is a natural canvas bag with long handles and a three-colour screenprint on it. £15 seems like a good price, but if you want more, you can save more by buying a ‘bundle’ or Barbican items.

-Talking of wearable Bauhaus, you can still get these Bauhaus 1919 Sweatshirts, which were very popular last year.
-Different colours and sizes, but the price is constant at £24.99.
+Talking of wearable Bauhaus, you can still get these Bauhaus 1919 Sweatshirts, which were very popular in the past.
+Different colours and sizes, but the price is constant at £22.50 (which is cheaper than last year).

 10. Bauhaus-themed bookends by Design Atelier Article